 The Arlo Midtown

-In a great, central location a few blocks from both Penn Station and Times Square, this is a solid mid-range hotel with compact-but-comfortable rooms (some have city views!) and a nice rooftop bar.
+We’ve stayed here, and loved it.
+It’s in a great, central location a few blocks from both Penn Station and Times Square.
+This is a solid mid-range hotel with compact-but-comfortable rooms (some have city views!) and a nice rooftop bar.

 Our First Real Trip to New York City